Understanding What Mental Health Conditions Qualify for Disability Benefits

 Mood and Anxiety Disorders

-Individuals with major depressive disorder, bipolar disorder, generalized anxiety disorder, PTSD, and obsessive-compulsive disorder may qualify if they demonstrate persistent and severe functional limitations.
+Major depressive disorder, bipolar disorder, generalized anxiety disorder, PTSD, and obsessive-compulsive disorder may qualify if they cause persistent and severe functional limitations.

 Personality and Neurodevelopmental Disorders